Workout Accountability App with Friends: Pick by Pressure, Not Features (2026)

 App Accountability type Group size Free option Strongest use

-Habit Huddle Small-group visibility, shared streak 2 to small groups Yes Daily consistency with friends
+Habit Huddle Small-group visibility, Checkin Chain 2 to small groups Yes Daily consistency with friends

 GymRats Competition, challenges Any Yes Time-boxed group challenges